FAQs About Inner Pipeline Seminars

-6 credits: 10 hours tutoring/week (at least 80 hours tutoring/quarter)
+- 6 credits: 10 hours tutoring/week (at least 80 hours tutoring/quarter)

-A student may opt to register for 1 credit if it means avoiding an additional registration fee.
-Students may also register for more than 5 credits.
+*A student may opt to register for 1 or 2 credits if it means avoiding an additional registration fee.

 Where will I tutor?

 What is expected of Pipeline tutors?

 What kind of training do Pipeline tutors receive?

 All Pipeline tutors attend a 1.5 hour orientation that covers topics including the role of tutors, tutoring tips and strategies, cultural competency, safety and liability issues, and how to get started tutoring.
 Students can also choose to take weekly seminar times where they debrief their tutoring experiences and discuss pertinent education issues.

 How do I sign up for an Inner Pipeline seminar?

 You can sign up for a Pipeline seminar via MyUW.
 Our quarterly seminar offerings are listed on the left sidebar .
 Once you have enrolled in a seminar via MyUW, please follow the steps outlined on our Inner Pipeline page to sign up for an orientation and get started.

 My Inner Pipeline seminar needs an add code.
 Where can I find this?